 If there’s one place you’re almost sure to come out of with a job, these job fairs are it.
 Don’t forget to keep a tab on any fairs taking place around you.

-12) Volunteer Yourself to Speak on Conferences
+12) Volunteer Yourself to Speak at Conferences

 Volunteering to speak at conferences and events is one way you can make a lasting impression.